Broncos vs. Commanders odds, line: 'Sunday Night Football' picks from 10K sims

 Why the Commanders can cover

 Washington HC Dan Quinn took over defensive play-calling duties prior to the team's last game, and the results were instant as the Commanders gave up just 16 points and a season-low of 142 passing yards.
 That's a promising sign heading into SNF, especially facing a Broncos offense that does not travel.
 The Broncos are averaging just 18 points over their last four road games, and they've failed to rush for more than 100 yards in three straight games overall.
-While Daniels' return is in doubt, receiver Terry McLaurin (quad) has been cleared to return after being out since Week 8.
+While Daniels' return is in doubt, receiver Terry McLaurin (quad) has been cleared to return after being out since Week 8, and he had 54 yards and a touchdown in his last game versus the Broncos.
 See which team to back at SportsLine.

 New users can also check out the latest FanDuel promo code and get $150 in bonus bets instantly at FanDuel if your $5 bet wins.